Planning to use Mindsets Challenges

 Is there a Challenge-specific guide for teachers?

 Yes.
-Once you preview a Challenge, click CHALLENGE GUIDE in the lower right.
+Once you preview a Challenge, click TEACHER GUIDE in the lower right

 What should I do to prepare for teaching Challenges?